malonsol/TFM_KSchool/README.md

 # Predicting Flight Delays in Commercial Aviation

-*:arrow_right_hook: (Instructions on how to run the code for the project can be found at the end of this README)* &nbsp;
+*:arrow_right_hook: (Instructions on how to run the code for the project can be found at the end of this README)*
+*:arrow_right_hook: (A dedicated directory has been created for the [web-based frontend application](https://github.com/malonsol/TFM_KSchool/tree/main/frontend) :airplane:)*
+&nbsp;

 &nbsp;